 sudo sysctl -w vm.swappiness=10 sudo sysctl -w vm.vfs_cache_pressure=50

 Why didn’t you suggest ZRAM in the first place?

-The previous article focused specifically on swap because I noticed a trend of swap being removed unnecessarily.
-The article served mainly to address why you should almost always add swap space.
+The previous article focused explicitly on swap because I noticed a trend of swap being removed unnecessarily.
+That article served mainly to address why you should almost always add swap space.

-But lets keep this article Linux server related!
-Basically, using ZRAM (or ZSWAP) reminded me of how useful it can be in stabilizing Linux server performance in low-memory situations.
+But let’s keep this article Linux server-related!
+Using ZRAM (or ZSWAP) reminded me of how it can stabilize Linux server performance in low-memory situations.

 Adjusting Kernel parameters for ZRAM instead of SWAP

 On a server with low memory, after adding ZRAM, you can add the following lines to /etc/sysctl.conf then enable in real-time with the appropriate commands.)

 With the settings above, you will delay the inevitable (running out of memory), but start preparing for that sooner, rather than leaving it until the inevitable happens all at once – heavy swapping.